NateEag/nateeag.com/pages/work/index.md

 startup](http://www.codeninjaz.net) with [Bob
 Stouffer](https://www.bobandkellystouffer.com/) on September 3rd, 2007.
 I think
 the only startup mistake we didn't make was taking external funding (a.k.a.
-"debt"), and on January 31st, 2009 I threw in the towel (Bob threw it in a few months later, and on May 2nd, 2009, codeninjaz.net, inc was formally dissolved).
+"debt"), and on January 31st, 2009 I threw in the towel.
+Bob threw it in a few months later, and on May 2nd, 2009, codeninjaz.net, inc was formally dissolved.

-I worked freelance contracts from then until the end of 2010, doing everything from web development to system administration to [working on a desktop app in wxPython](/work/projects/illuminations).
+I did freelance contracts from then until the end of 2010, doing everything from web development to system administration to [building a desktop app in wxPython](/work/projects/illuminations).

 On January 3rd, 2011, I started a long-term contract as lead developer for